How The Fusion GPS Founder's Testimony Fits In The Russia Saga

 Simpson and Fusion GPS were hired in 2016 to do opposition research on Trump, first by a conservative donor and later by Hillary Clinton's campaign.
 One way Fusion GPS did that was by hiring a former British intelligence officer, Christopher Steele, to run the traps among his contacts inside Russia and find out what he could about Trump.

 The result was the explosive, much-discussed and unverified dossier.
-NPR has not detailed its contacts because it is unsubstantiated, but it describes an effort by powerful Russians to build bridges with Trump and his campaign.
+NPR has not detailed its contents because it is unsubstantiated, but it describes an effort by powerful Russians to build bridges with Trump and his campaign.
 The file includes salacious details that could have embarrassed Trump and been used as leverage over him.

 The question about how closely people in Trump's orbit worked with the Russians who attacked the 2016 election has always been bigger than the dossier.
 Court documents, congressional testimony and other reports have depicted a series of overtures by Russians to Trump campaign aides, including a meeting with Trump's son, son-in-law and campaign chairman in Trump Tower.